jalvarado1381/HARDS-Analisys/README.md

 =====================

 ## Problem and Data Set Analysis
 I have a set of files that store data generated from a experiment, where  a group of 30 people performed a serie of activities(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone with embedded accelerometer and gyroscope.
-The goal of this experiment is to study the [Human Activity Recognition] (https://en.wikipedia.org/wiki/Activity_recognition) since today it is easier and chipper  to survey data about it with the used of smartphones.
+The goal of this experiment is to study the [Human Activity Recognition] (https://en.wikipedia.org/wiki/Activity_recognition) since today it is easier and cheaper to survey data about it with the used of smartphones.
 With the help of this smartphone was possible to get spatial, acceleration, velocity and angular values for the 3-axial, for each activity performed by people.
+The files mention above are contained in a directory called "UCI HAR Dataset" that is structured as follow:

+compound by two directories called test and train that contain

-Given the set of files mention above  a Human Activity Recognition Data Set we'll get a new tidy data set.
+Human Activity Recognition Data Set we'll get a new tidy data set.

 [Arithmetic_mean](https://en.wikipedia.org/wiki/Arithmetic_mean)